It's Not Me, It's You: Release

 In July 2008, the working title of the album was confirmed as Stuck on the Naughty Step.
-On 7 October at the BMI Awards, Allen announced that the album title had been changed to It's Not Me, It's You, due to the fact that she "lived with [the original title] for too long" and got bored of it.
+On 7 October at the BMI Awards, Allen announced that the album title had been changed to It's Not Me, It's You because she "lived with [the original title] for too long" and got bored of it.

 On 29 October, Allen announced the album would be released in the United States on 10 February 2009.
 The track listings were also released.
-She described the sound as bigger and a more ethereal sound.
+She described the sound as bigger and more ethereal sound.
 She noted she has grown as a person and feels the album will have some sort of integrity.
-Prior to the album's release, Allen posted a number of demos on her Myspace page.
+Allen posted several demos on her Myspace page before the album's release.
 The first two to appear were "I Could Say" and "I Don't Know" in April 2008, the latter of which was retitled and released as the album's lead single, "The Fear".
-Based on the first two demos, Digital Spy described her new artistic direction as more mature, more reflective and more electronic.
+Based on the first two demos, Digital Spy described her new artistic direction as more mature, reflective, and electronic.

 A third, politically charged clip was later posted in June 2008, with the titles "Guess Who Batman" and later "Get with the Brogram", finally appearing as "GWB".
 Despite both working titles sharing initials with George W. Bush, Allen wrote that "this song is not a direct attack at anyone, it was originally written about the BNP in the UK but then I felt this issue has become relevant pretty much everywhere, we are the youth, we can make coolness for our future, its up to us.
 Go green and hate hate."
 The song was retitled "Fuck You" for the album version.
 Allen posted a fourth song on her Myspace page, called "Who'd of Known", noting that the song had been recorded for the album but would not be included due to legal issues since the chorus is musically similar to the Take That song "Shine".
 However, Take That later did allow Allen to include the song on the album (now titled grammatically correctly as "Who'd Have Known").
 In October 2008, Allen posted another song titled "Everyone's At It" which was later announced as the album's lead single however, "The Fear" was chosen instead.